stan-dev/pystan/doc/index.rst

 * Automatic caching of compiled Stan models
 * Automatic caching of samples from Stan models
-* An interface similar to that of RStan
 * Open source software: ISC License

 (Upgrading from PyStan 2?
 We have you covered: :ref:`upgrading`.)